Signs Your Great Dane is Spoiled

 - Never physically punish – it damages trust and can lead to fear-based responses

 The key to successful boundary setting lies in consistency.
 When I first started training my Great Dane, I made sure everyone in the household followed the same rules.
-Mixed messages only create confusion and make it harder for your dog to understand expectations.
+Mixed messages create confusion and make it harder for your dog to understand expectations.

 Remember that Great Danes respond best to positive reinforcement.
 I’ve found that keeping training sessions short, fun, and rewarding helps maintain their interest and strengthens our bond.
 Your calm, assertive energy sets the tone for these training sessions.